 Adventures in Babysitting

-2=When I was about 3 years old I started getting babysat by a friend of the family.
-My mom would drop me off at her house every morning and as soon as the door closed behind her I was in immediate panic and fear.
-I had to endure her for 3 years in a part of childhood that was all about development I believe.
-The things we are taught at that delicate age will stay with us forever.
+When I was about 3 years old, I started being babysat by a family friend.
+My mom would drop me off at her house every morning, and the moment the door closed behind her, I was filled with panic and fear.
+I had to endure this for three years during a crucial stage of my childhood development.
+I believe the things we learn at such a delicate age stay with us for life.

-She wasn't very nice to me.
-She was just mean for no reason.
-She never hit me but she yelled at me all the time and just berated me.
-I was a just a kid but I felt her hatred towards me, it was very hard to process and understand.
-I wasn't even doing anything, she would just start going in on me.
-It was so hard for me to process because I couldn't understand what I was doing wrong.
-I don't remember the exact words she used but I remember they made me feel like I was a bad shitty person.
+She wasn’t very nice to me, just mean for no reason.
+She never hit me, but she yelled at me constantly and berated me.
+I was just a kid, yet I could feel her hatred toward me, and it was so hard to process or understand.
+I wasn’t even doing anything, but she would suddenly start going off on me.
+It was confusing and painful because I couldn’t figure out what I was doing wrong.
+I don’t remember her exact words, but I remember how they made me feel.like I was a terrible, worthless person.

-I get mad about this because she hindered my development.
-Day after Day of coming there and being terrorized, I didn't get no hugs, no kind words....
-It makes me so sad to think about my little 5 year old self being stuck in that hell.
-Little kids are not supposed to be treated that way.
-Children are meant to be loved and cherished, they are just innocent little souls who need all the love in the world.
-I can attribute a lot of my issues to those 3 years with Arlanda.
+I get mad about this because she held back my development.
+Day after day of going there and being terrorized, I didn’t get any hugs or kind words.
+It breaks my heart to think of my little 3-year-old self-stuck in that kind of hell.
+Little kids shouldn’t be treated that way.
+Children are meant to be loved and cherished, they’re innocent little souls who need all the love in the world.
+I can trace a lot of my issues back to those three years with her.

 She used to make me eat these cheese sandwiches and give me one cup of juice to drink.
 It was so hard to eat all that cheese and not drink all my juice and GOD FORBID I did drink it all, I was would be called greedy and selfish.
 One day I decided to only take a few bites and throw the rest behind her refrigerator when she would leave me there to go shopping.
 I don't know why I chose the frig but I did, who knows where I got that from.
 After a month of cheese tossing, she finally found my stash and went ballistic.
 She yelled at me and called me so many names and all I could do was cry.
 I could see in her face she wanted to hit me but she knew my mom would kick her fucking ass.
 She showed up at 4:00 pm like she usually did and stood up for me.. finally.
 My mom told her, "I only bring her here because I didn't want any problems with the family but my daughter hates you and I'm sure she has her reasons.
 I've had to listen to her cry every morning on the walk here.
 She's scared of you but now you should be scared of me."
 We walked out and I never went back there again.

 Everyone knew this woman had issues and that she was mean because my cousin stayed there with me for a week and saw it.
 My aunt took him out of there right away because she noticed signs of physical abuse.
 She never hit me but her words to me were vicious.
 My mom felt family obligations because that was my dad's side of the family and since they were responsible for her getting her green card she didn't want to start any problems.
 Even after all these years I still wonder sometimes why she hated me so much.
 I was a good quiet kid, maybe a little strange. (most aquarius children are) but good.
-Maybe she hated me because she never had kids herself.
 I wasn't annoying, I was quiet and shy.
 I was always the kid you could leave by herself, it would be ok.
 I knew how to keep myself busy and not start a fire lol.

 Thank you Arlanda, for teaching me one thing in my life that I will always forever be grateful for.....